SwissOpenEM/ScopeMArchiver/backend/archiver/readMe.md

   participant S as SciCat
   participant LTS as LTS

+  Note over AS, S: Subflow to create and register datablocks

   S --) AS: Archive: POST /api/v1/jobs
   Note right of AS: Job {"id" : "id", "type":"archive", "datasetlist": [], ... } as defined in Scicat

    AS --) J: Create Archiving Pipeline loop Retry: Exponential backoff
     activate J